Have a Question?

 I understand what you are going through

-I have had back surgery, I've had two neck surgeries, I've had four knee surgeries, I have a chronically bad right shoulder from pitching for my baseball team in high school, I've had ankle sprains, broken ribs, fractured fingers, concussions, and seemingly every other kind of injury that could happen to one person.
+I have had back surgery, I've had two neck surgeries, I've had surgery to reattach a ruptured Achilles tendon, I've had four knee surgeries, I have a chronically bad right shoulder from pitching for my baseball team in high school, I've had ankle sprains, broken ribs, fractured fingers, concussions, and seemingly every other kind of injury that could happen to one person.
 I am intimately familiar with the process of rehabilitation and recovery and the frustrations that can come with that slow process.

 I care about my clients